-Overall the average hourly rate that North Bristol NHS Trust pays its male employees is 19% higher than the average hourly rate it pays its female employees.
-This is slightly higher than the wider public sector economy which was reported as 17.7% in October 2017 (Office of National Statistics (ONS) Annual Survey of Hours and Earnings).
-However, this gender pay gap is largely because far more of the Trust's highly-paid doctors and other medical staff are men than women, as is the case across the NHS.
-Of the Trust's other employees, including nursing, midwifery, scientific, therapeutic, technical, administrative and ancillary staff, women are on average paid 1.16% more per hour.
-The Trust's executive team, which is made up of five women and three men, including a female chief executive, is absolutely committed to having an equitable workforce and is taking a series of actions to achieve this.
-There has already been a lot of progress and in the past 10 years the proportion of female medical staff at the Trust has increased from 39% to 46%, including a rise in female consultants from 25% to 36%.
+Overall, the average hourly rate that North Bristol NHS Trust pays its' male employees is 21.8% higher than the average hourly rate it pays its female employees, this is higher than the wider health and social care sector which was reported as 20.4% in November 2021 (Office of National Statistics (ONS) Annual Survey of Hours and Earnings).
+However, this gender pay gap is largely because far more of the Trust's highly paid doctors and other medical staff are men than women, as is the case across the NHS.
+There has already been a lot of progress and in the past 10 years the proportion of female medical staff at the Trust has already increased from 39% to 45%, including a rise in female consultants from 25% to 37%.
+Of the Trust's other employees, including nursing, midwifery, scientific, therapeutic, technical, administrative and ancillary staff, women are on average paid 1.13% more per hour.
+The Trust's executive team, as at 31 March 2021 was made up of four women and four men, including a female chief executive, is absolutely committed to having an equitable workforce and is taking a series of actions to achieve this.